peconia/microbit-playground.github.io/README.md

 The website loads the font Andika with inlined CSS from a CDN.
 This helps the page load quickly (300 - 600ms!) but means the website looks... _retro_ without an internet connection.

-Although Andika is a big font to load--it's over 20k--but it is beautiful.
+Although Andika is a big font to load--it's over 20k--it is beautiful.
 Do read more about [this typeface here.](http://software.sil.org/andika/)

 ##### Running `gulp`